Sensor box IMU with AHRS

 The field of application

 The sensor box was developed for the joint research project of RWE Nuclear and the Fraunhofer IGD.
-The sensor is used in a system that decontaminates radioactively contaminated plant parts from nuclear power plants using an industrial robot.
+The sensor is used in a system where an industrial robot decontaminates radioactively contaminated plant components from nuclear power plants.

 to the press release from RWE Nuclear